Had3r/za-Szklem-Foto/README.md

 ## Important notes

-`tailwind.macro` is not an official project and not really maintained currently.
+`tailwind.macro` which I am using is not an official project and not maintained currently.
 It hasn't been updated to match new Tailwind features. <br />

-For this reason I used some workaround for few features, ex:
+For this reason I used some workaround, ex:

-- instead to create custom animation in tailwind.config.js, I used animation inside component itself:
+- instead to create custom animation in `tailwind.config.js`, I used animation inside component itself:

-New Tailwind feature provide in `tailwind.confing.js`:
+New Tailwind feature provide in `tailwind.confing.js` the following solution:

 ```javascript
  animation: {